Skip to content

 if expr is not None:

-return state.visit(expr).expect_one()
+return state.lower(expr).expect_one()

 else:

-return state.append_stmt(Constant(None)).result
+return state.current_frame.push(Constant(None)).result

 lower = value_or_none(node.lower)